friendly-bits/shell-scheduler/JOB-TERMINATION-LIBRARY.md

 ### Guarantees and limitations

 - **Orphans escape.** Only trees rooted at a still-live job process can be reconstructed.
 If a job's child exits and its own children are reparented to init (PID 1), those grandchildren are no longer reachable from the seed and will not be discovered or killed.
-This is the fundamental limitation the cgroup library does not share.
+This is the fundamental limitation the cgroup mechanism does not share.
 - **Kills are not verified.** Because the library reports no verified kills, the `<running_pids>` list passed to the **scheduler completion callback** (`SCHED_FINALIZE_CB`) will still contain the PIDs of expired and unfinished jobs, even though every process in their trees may already have been terminated.
 Treat that list as "jobs that did not complete on their own," not as "processes still alive."
 - **The tree is briefly stopped.** The freeze phase delivers `SIGSTOP` to the tree before the kill.
 A process that installs a `SIGCONT` handler could observe this, though the window is short and the processes are killed immediately after.

-### Probing availability

-The helper `proc_ppid_supported`, defined by this library, returns `0` if `awk` is available and `/proc/<pid>/stat` is readable, and `1` otherwise.
-It emits no messages.

-## Children-walk library (job-term-children.sh)
+## Children-walk mechanism (`children`)

-Identical to the [PPID-walk library](#ppid-walk-library-job-term-ppidsh) - the same three-phase discover/freeze/kill mechanism, the same subcommand behavior, and the same guarantees and limitations - except in the discovery step: it reads each process's `/proc/<pid>/task/<tid>/children` files (iterating over *all* threads, so children forked by a non-leader thread are still found) instead of scanning parent-PID fields.
+Identical to the [PPID-walk mechanism](#ppid-walk-mechanism-ppid) - the same three-phase discover/freeze/kill mechanism, the same subcommand behavior, and the same guarantees and limitations - except in the discovery step: it reads each process's `/proc/<pid>/task/<tid>/children` files (iterating over *all* threads, so children forked by a non-leader thread are still found) instead of scanning parent-PID fields.
 Those `children` files exist only on a kernel built with `CONFIG_PROC_CHILDREN`, which is absent on some stripped kernels (e.g. typical OpenWrt builds).
 Reading the per-process `children` lists is more efficient than scanning every `/proc/<pid>/stat`, so prefer this mechanism over PPID-walk where the kernel option is present.

-Usage: source the file after `scheduler.sh`, then set `JOB_TERM_CB=sched_job_term_children`.

-### Probing availability

-The helper `proc_children_supported`, defined by this library, returns `0` if the mechanism can work here - `awk` is available and the kernel exposes the `/proc/<pid>/task/<tid>/children` files - and `1` otherwise.
-It emits no messages.

-## cgroup v2 library (job-term-cgroup.sh)
+## cgroup v2 mechanism (`cgroup`)

 This is the most efficient job termination mechanism but it comes with extra dependencies.

 Places each job in its own **cgroup v2** and kills the whole group atomically with the kernel's `cgroup.kill`.
 Because cgroup membership is inherited by every descendant and outlives the process that created it, this reaches background children and orphaned grandchildren alike - things the `/proc` walk cannot see.
 Kills are kernel-verified, at the cost of the requirements listed below.

-Usage: source the file after `scheduler.sh`, then set `JOB_TERM_CB=sched_job_term_cgroup`.

 ### Mechanism

 A run uses a two-level cgroup layout under a writable location in the cgroup v2 hierarchy:

-- A **per-run base cgroup** named `sched_<pid>`, created in response to the `init` subcommand, holds the whole batch.
+- A **per-run base cgroup** named `sched_<pid>.<n>`, created in response to the `init` subcommand, holds the whole batch. `mkdir` is atomic, so the suffix `<n>` is advanced until an unused name is claimed - concurrent instances sharing a parent directory, even ones with the same `<pid>` across PID namespaces, never collide.
 - A **per-job cgroup** named `job_<pid>` under the base.
 Each job process joins its own cgroup in response to the `setup` subcommand; every process the job later spawns inherits that membership automatically, no matter how it forks or daemonizes.

 Killing a job is then a single write to its cgroup's `cgroup.kill`, which the kernel delivers to *every* member.
 The kill is confirmed by `rmdir` on the cgroup directory: the kernel lets a cgroup be removed only once it is empty and all its processes have been fully reaped.
 A successful `rmdir` is therefore proof that the job's entire tree is gone, which is what lets the library report kernel-verified kills.